WAEC warns students against joining rogue WASSCE, BECE groups

 The West African Examinations Council (WAEC) said it has collaborated with various security agencies in the country to arrest unscrupulous individuals and fraudsters who take advantage of students during the release of results.

-“We will urge members of the public to report the activities of these fraudsters to the police or to the nearest West African Examinations Council (WAEC) Office, any person found culpable will be dealt with accordingly,” It noted.
+“We will urge members of the public to report the activities of these fraudsters to the police or to the nearest West African Examinations Council (WAEC) Office.
+Any person found culpable will be dealt with accordingly,” It noted.